 From Australian citizens to policymakers, crypto’s enthusiastic adoption has been widespread.
 In a 2022 survey of the Australian public, 25% of respondents reported owning crypto.

-The Australian Treasury has emphasized their commitment to a regulatory approach that prioritizes fostering a crypto-friendly environment.
 This has been seen across policymaker’s initiatives to encourage the growth of Australian-based crypto projects and to attract global developers in the blockchain space to base their operations out of Australia.

 In promoting the acceptance of blockchain technologies across industries, the Australian government has laid out a clear framework for the mechanics of crypto’s taxation.